Fitting $f(Q,T)$ gravity models with a $\Lambda$CDM limit using H(z) and Pantheon data: Models

-Since we want to test models consistent with $\Lambda CDM$, once we find the form of $f(Q,T)$ equivalent to $\Lambda CDM$ we can propose extensions of those models that will naturally reduce to $\Lambda CDM$.
-We can recover the $\Lambda CDM$ density content by two ways: by introducing the cosmological constant $\Lambda$ or by introducing as one of the universe contents a perfect fluid with EoS $w=-1$ .
-Starting with the first way, let $f(Q,T)$ be
+As we want our models to have a $\Lambda$CDM limit, once a form of the $f(Q,T)$ function equivalent to $\Lambda$CDM is found, we propose extensions that {will have $\Lambda$CDM as a sub-case}.
+We can recover the $\Lambda$CDM density content by either introducing dark energy in a cosmological constant $\Lambda$ to the $f(Q,T)$ function or by establishing an effective equation of state.
+An effective equation of state (EoS) of $w=-\dfrac{1}{1+m(1+z)^n}$ (with $w=p/\rho$) drives the late-time accelerated expansion of the Universe and a dark matter-like evolution at early times.
+Starting with the {first} approach, let the $f(Q,T)$ function be